-It is prudent therefore…in light of the economic fact that 80+% of most company’s value, sources of revenue, and competitive advantage lie – emerge directly from intangible assets, that due diligence is obliged to reflect this business reality!
+It is prudent therefore…in light of the economic fact that 80+% of most company’s value, sources of revenue, and competitive advantage lie – emerge directly from intangible assets, that all due diligence activities reflect this irreversible business reality!

-Michael D. Moberly June 11, 2018 St. Louis email@example.com ‘The Intangible Asset Blog’ (http://kpstrat.com/blog) where attention span and action really matter!
+Michael D. Moberly June 11, 2018 St. Louis firstname.lastname@example.org ‘The Business Intangible Asset Blog’ http://kpstrat.com/blog where one’s attention span, business intangible assets, and solutions converge!

 Readers are invited to explore other relevant resources, i.e., papers, books, blog posts I have produced-published at https://kpstrat.com/books/ particularly a paper titled ‘Moneyball and Intangible Assets’.